antmicro/jetson-orin-baseboard/doc/source/board_overview.md

 ### 1. DC Connector

 Jetson Orin Baseboard can be powered with a stable DC voltage via the on-board locking DC connector ([`J12`](#J12)) with Molex Nano-Fit plug (see the [Power Supply](getting_started.md#power-supply) section for details related to Nano-Fit power harness assembly).
-You can use an external DC adapter for powering the board or a battery pack with chargeable or non-rechargeable batteries, as long as the provided voltage fits within the accepted range (9-15VDC).
+You can use an external DC adapter for powering the board or a battery pack with chargeable or non-rechargeable batteries, as long as the provided voltage fits within the accepted range (9-15VDC or up to 20 V on rev. >= 1.1.8).
 Please note that Jetson Orin Baseboard does not support battery recharging.

 ### 2. Power over Ethernet